Are you looking for the best luaus in Oahu, Hawaii? Keep scrolling to read my Toa Luau review for one of the coolest North Shore Oahu luaus!

 And you usually are seated alongside strangers at a long table.

 Toa Luau is totally different.
 There were 16 round tables.
-Our table only had my family of four, which was fantastic!
+Our table was small enough that we could chat with a few people, which was fantastic!

 There is a main floor and an upper deck scattered with tables.
 Each table has a wonderful view of the stage.

 Plus, there is space for kids to run around on the grass behind the stage or on the top deck.
-My 17-month-old only learned to walk a few weeks before and was eager to explore every inch of the upper deck.
+My son actually spent a lot of time playing in the grass with some other kids to burn off energy before the show.

 That was nice because I got a fantastic view of the show while we walked around!